vibhorag101/Automated-Plant_Watering_System/README.md

 # An Automated Plant Watering System
 An Automated Plant Watering System using Arduino Uno R3, Ultrasonic and Soil Humidity Sensor.It turns on the water pump automatically once the soil humidity dips below a certain threshold.
-It also provides the userinformation like soil humidity and bucket water level on a LCD.
+It also provides the users information like soil humidity and bucket water level on a LCD.

 ## Hardware Needed 🛠️